Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Northern Steamboat Springs

 For a rustic and rural retreat, head north of downtown Steamboat Springs.
-Here, you’ll find private, spacious rental properties that don’t experience the same vehicle and foot traffic as other areas.
-Take in stunning views from the outdoor hot tub at this Scenic Mountain Chalet, or from the deck at Tatanka Ridge Cabin.
+Here, you’ll find private, spacious rental properties that don’t experience the same vehicle or foot traffic as other areas.
+Take in stunning views from the deck at Tatanka Ridge Cabin.

-Another popular spot in this region is Strawberry Park Hot Springs, one of the best hot springs in Colorado.
+Another popular spot in this region is Strawberry Park Hot Springs.
 Make reservations to enjoy a 2-hour soak or enjoy unlimited access by booking an overnight stay.
 Lodging options include log cabins, as well as a unique train caboose and covered wagon.
 You can also pitch a tent at one of its designated sites.

-As a whole, Northern Steamboat Springs is one of the best places to go camping in Colorado.
+As a whole, Northern Steamboat Springs is one of my favorite places to go camping in Colorado.
 Head up Buffalo Pass to enjoy free year-round car camping, or opt for a $10 site at the seasonal Dry Lake Campground.

 Pros of Staying in Northern Steamboat Springs: